 What This Means

-HB952 aims to regulate companion chatbots in Maryland by requiring operators to establish detailed protocols for user safety and data privacy.
-It emphasizes enhanced protections for minor users and mandates the publication of data compiled by the Office of Suicide Prevention.
+HB952 aims to regulate companion chatbots in Maryland by requiring operators to publish detailed protocols for user safety and data privacy.
+It emphasizes enhanced protections for minor users, mandates operators to provide information on data practices to users, and requires the annual publication of data on chatbot interactions by the Office of Suicide Prevention.

 Key Provisions

-- Operators must establish and publish detailed user protocols for companion chatbots.
+- Operators must establish and publish detailed user protocols for companion chatbots, including data security guidelines.

-- Enhanced measures must be implemented for minor users, with specific guidelines detailed in the bill text.
+- Enhanced measures must be implemented for minor users, including parental consent and age verification.

-- Operators are limited in the type and amount of data they can collect.
+- Operators are limited in the type and amount of data they can collect and must provide users with information on data practices.

 - A complaint system must be established and maintained by operators.

-- The Office of Suicide Prevention will publish data compiled from operators annually.
+- The Office of Suicide Prevention will publish data on chatbot interactions and user demographics compiled from operators annually.

 Latest Legislative Action